Another's Choices, Another's Sin - Why must I suffer?

 The many arguments followed.
 A lot of them, at the dinner table.
 No matter how much I hammered away at the illogic of my husband’s schemes, no matter how many times I warned him, he was determined to do it his way.
 After all, living on credit is the American way of life.

-Then one evening as we were arguing, I clearly heard the Lord speak to my heart, “Be quiet.
+Then one evening as we were arguing over this financial plan, I clearly heard the Lord speak to my heart, “Be quiet.
 Let it go.
 Leave it to Me.”

 And so I did.